Get free shipping on all orders - Ends Sunday!

 Yes, dog hair loss is caused by allergies.
 Mild allergies cause redness, itching, and swelling.
 Dog allergies include flea allergic dermatitis and food hypersensitivity, which cause generalized alopecia.

-A historical examination analyzing the onset and duration of hair loss in dogs is important for diagnosing the cause.
+A historical examination analyzing the onset and duration of hair loss in dogs is important for supporting the cause.
 The veterinarian uses the information to assess possible exposure to allergens such as smoke, aerosols, or any other substance that the dog has been exposed to which are able to cause allergic hair loss.

 Skin scraping is the microscopic evaluation of the skin cells to determine if parasitic mites are causing skin problems.
 A scalpel blade scrapes a small portion of the skin's surface, and the sample is mounted on a glass slide.
-Mange is definitively diagnosed when adult mites or mite eggs are present in the sample.
+Mange is definitively spotted when adult mites or mite eggs are present in the sample.

-What are Treatments for Dog Hair Loss?
+What are Supportive Care Options for Dog Hair Loss?

 • Mineral Supplementation: Zinc and copper are important minerals affecting dog coat health.
 Some dogs have mineral-deficient dermatoses due to inadequate amounts of dietary copper and zinc, leading to dull and epilating fur.
 Daily supplementation is prescribed to dogs affected to restore proper copper and zinc levels.

 You can do a food elimination trial for dog hair loss caused by allergies.
-The first step to treating food allergies is identifying the allergen causing the problem and avoiding exposure.
+The first step to supporting food allergies is identifying the allergen causing the problem and avoiding exposure.
 A veterinarian guides pet owners in conducting a diet trial in which hypoallergenic food is exclusively fed to the dog for at least 8 weeks.

 A new food source is introduced to monitor signs of allergic response once the allergic signs disappear.
 The food is considered safe when no signs of allergic reaction occur within 2 weeks.